conan-io/examples2/examples/cross_build/wasm/wasm64/README.md

-# WASM 32 bit vs 64 bit projet comparison
+# WASM 32 bit vs 64 bit project comparison

 This basic example aims to show the differences between cross compiling a project with `arch=wasm` (which stands for `wasm32` bits)